kamranahmedse/db-playground/readme.md

 > Setup any database playground with sample data in seconds

-The repository has a simple docker-compose file and a few scripts to setup a database playground with sample data in seconds.
+The repository has a simple docker-compose file and a few scripts to set up any database playground with sample data in seconds.
 It is a great way to test your database queries and learn about the database.

 You can run a single command to setup [Northwind](https://en.wikiversity.org/wiki/Database_Examples/Northwind) dataset